Afrrcyn/compYear2/dansSwe/Privacy Design Strategies.md

 - For example, a privacy focused social media would allow users to store all posts and images locally instead of centrally.

 ##### Abstract
-- This address the question of the level of detail in which we process the personal data
+- This address the question of the level of detail in which we process the personal data (collecting data)
 - We can generalise data slightly to make it less personal - asking for age instead of birthday, City instead of address, ...
 - We can group people to make average data - the less personal the better !
 - You can even add random noise to data - for example adding noise to a person's location.